Chiefs among playoff-bound teams with injury concerns - WHIZ News

 The Bills are the No. 5 seed in the AFC playoffs and will play at AFC South champion Houston next week.

-The Minnesota Vikings were locked into the No. 6 seed in the NFC but still lost defensive tackle Armon Watts and offensive tackle Rashod Hill to left leg injuries in their loss to the Chicago Bears.
+The Minnesota Vikings were locked into the No. 6 seed in the NFC but lost defensive tackle Armon Watts and offensive tackle Rashod Hill to left leg injuries in their loss to the Chicago Bears.
+The Vikings will play at New Orleans next week.

 For Chicago, Pro Bowl kickoff returner Cordarrelle Patterson entered the concussion protocol after taking a pair of end-around runs as a wide receiver in the first quarter.
 Anthony Miller replaced him on kickoff returns and hurt his shoulder on his first attempt.
 Tarik Cohen took over after that.

-The Green Bay Packers had three players get hurt as they secured a first-round playoff bye with a victory over the Detroit Lions.
+The Green Bay Packers had three players get hurt as they secured the NFC’s second seed with a victory over the Detroit Lions.
 They were: center Corey Linsley (back), right tackle Bryan Bulaga (concussion) and linebacker B.J.
 Goodson (neck).

 For Detroit, wide receiver Kenny Golladay didn’t return after being evaluated for a concussion following a 42-yard catch in the second quarter.
 Linebacker Devon Kennard and tight end Isaac Nauta each left with hamstring injuries.

+The AFC South champion Houston Texans rested quarterback Deshaun Watson and several other starters against the Tennessee Titans, who won to earn a playoff spot in a game that meant nothing to Houston.
+Texans cornerback Johnathan Joseph left in the first half after injuring a hamstring, but said after the game he’s OK and expects to play when Houston hosts Buffalo next weekend.

+The Seattle Seahawks, who will travel to face the Eagles in next week’s wild-card round, lost wide receiver Jaron Brown to a knee injury in the first quarter of their loss to the San Francisco 49ers, who secured the NFC’s top playoff seed.
+Seahawks linebacker Mychal Kendricks, who already had a nagging hamstring injury, left in the third quarter with a right knee injury.

-Two playoff-bound teams that did not report any new injuries in early games were the New Orleans Saints and New England Patriots.
+Playoff-bound teams that did not report any new injuries Sunday were the 49ers, the New Orleans Saints, the New England Patriots and the AFC’s top seed, the Baltimore Ravens, who rested numerous starters including quarterback Lamar Jackson.

 Dolphins safety Walt Aikens left in the fourth quarter of Miami’s win over New England with an ankle injury.

-Panthers rookie quarterback Will Grier left Carolina’s loss to New Orleans in the second quarter with a foot injury, finishing his second NFL start with a 0.0 quarterback rating on 1 of 8 passing for 4 yards.
+Panthers rookie quarterback Will Grier left Carolina’s loss to New Orleans in the second quarter with a foot injury.
 He was replaced by Kyle Allen.
 The Panthers provided no update on the extent of the injury after the game.

 Atlanta Falcons cornerback Kendall Sheffield limped off in the second quarter of his team’s win over the Tampa Bay Buccaneers and did not return.
 For Tampa Bay, cornerback Sean Murphy-Bunting left in the second quarter with an ankle injury, and defensive lineman Rakeem Nunez-Roches left in the third quarter with a foot injury.